MileHacker Logo

 • Use Careem or Uber apps for convenience and upfront pricing.

-• Check the driver's details details in ride-sharing apps for added safety.
+• Check the driver's details the details in ride-sharing apps for added safety.

 Explore Smartly

-For a blend of cultural immersion and active exploration, think about walking or cycling along the Corniche, then using public transport or a taxi for extended trips to popular attractions including Yas Island or the Grand Mosque.
+For a blend of cultural immersion and active exploration, think about walking or riding a bicycle next to the Corniche, then using public transport or a taxi for extended trips to popular attractions including Yas Island or the Grand Mosque.

 Renting a car offers the most freedom for extensive exploration of the city and its surrounding areas, including trips to Al Ain or the desert.